How to Join a Mac to a Windows Domain

 Now I bet you're wondering, is this worth it?

-Some may wonder what the benefits of joining s Mac to a Windows domain would bring.
+Some may wonder what the benefits are of knowing how to add a Mac to a Windows domain.
 It mostly helps with accessing files on your Windows server without authenticating every time.
 It also helps with user account management and alleviates the need to have separate user accounts on the local Mac computer and on the Windows domain.

-In my opinion, if you have a mobile Mac user with a laptop you probably wouldn't join it to your domain, but would instead authenticate when needed.
+In my opinion, if you have a mobile Mac user you probably wouldn't join it to your domain, but would instead authenticate when needed.
 If you have Mac desktop computers and multiple users logging into them and using them daily, joining them to the domain is probably a better solution.
-Overall it's up to you how you want to configure it but hopefully this gives you a good baseline to start with.
+Overall it's up to you how you want to configure it but hopefully, this gives you a good baseline to start with.